ELECTRICAL CARDIOVERSION

 Restores Normal Heart Rhythm:

-Electrical cardioversion can effectively restore a normal heart rhythm in patients with certain types of arrhythmias, such as atrial fibrillation or atrial flutter.
+Electrical cardioversion can restore a normal heart rhythm in patients with arrhythmias, such as atrial fibrillation or atrial flutter.
 This can relieve symptoms and improve quality of life.

 Reduces Risk of Complications: